mlevans0/altmetric-details-page-api-docs/source/shared/fetch/demographics/demographics.rst

 Altmetric categorizes users from some sources based on their posting history and profile information.
-Counts for each category are included in this section along with geolocation data.
+Counts for each category are included in this section along with geo-location data.

 .. list-table::
    :widths: 10 10 80